Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Related Work

+\sparagraph{Generative Approaches} LLMs enabled new approaches to visualization authoring.
+LIDA~\cite{dibia_lida_2023} and Chat2VIS~\cite{maddigan_chat2vis_2023} translate natural language queries to visualization code, while ChartGPT~\cite{tian_chartgpt_2025} uses chain-of-thought reasoning to decompose user goals into step-by-step specifications.
+These systems can separate the abstract concept of a desired chart from the concrete implementation details of rendering, but the design knowledge guiding their outputs, such as why a bar chart suits a particular data distribution, remains implicit in the model weights.
 Recent empirical work has investigated LLMs for visualization design tasks.
 Kim et al.~\cite{kim_how_2025} compared ChatGPT-generated responses with human replies to design questions on the VisGuides forum and conducted a user study where practitioners received feedback from both sources.
 Participants valued ChatGPT's ability to generate diverse design options rapidly and appreciated the structured, comprehensive nature of its responses.
 A follow-up analysis by Ahn and Kim~\cite{ahn_understanding_2025} examined why users preferred LLM-generated advice, finding that ChatGPT outputs exhibited broader coverage, more consistent rhetorical structure, and stronger emphasis on task-oriented feedback than human responses.
 These findings suggest that LLMs possess properties (fluency, breadth, and responsiveness) that practitioners find valuable in design support tools.
+However, the studies identified limitations.
+LLMs struggled with nuanced contextual understanding, sometimes offering generic advice that failed to account for specific audience or domain constraints~\cite{kim_how_2025}.
+DracoGPT~\cite{wang_dracogpt_2025} probed the design preferences encoded in several LLMs and found they substantially diverge from guidelines derived from human subjects experiments, suggesting these models favor popular conventions over empirically effective designs.
+Without explicit grounding, these systems cannot explain their choices with verifiable principles, nor can their preferences be audited or updated without retraining or finetuning.
+Recent work attempts to ground generative models through in-context learning, where examples or instructions provided in the prompt steer the model's output without updating its weights.
+Bavisitter~\cite{choi_bavisitter_2024} uses rule-based heuristics to detect violations in generated specifications, then prompts the model to resolve them.
+Visualizationary~\cite{shin_visualizationary_2025} extracts perceptual features (saliency, color contrast) from rendered images and injects them into prompts alongside design best practices, enabling critiques tailored to the specific chart instead of relying on generic patterns.
+These methods produce feedback that responds to specific design contexts, but they tend to fragment the knowledge landscape.
+The heuristics in Bavisitter are embedded in its detection module, while the critique logic in Visualizationary is within the prompt templates.
+While effective for their intended applications, this knowledge is difficult to inspect, reuse across systems, or refine through community debate.